ctownsle/Imaging-System/README.md

 # Imaging-System
-Store patient data based on randomly generated dcm files and be able to access this information easily.
-For simplicity's sake, this program uses a command line interface
+This program emulates a patient information system, where each dcm file represents a patient ID and a date time.
+The information is stored using persistent B-Trees and Hash Tables.
+A command line interface is used to represent the data for simplicity sakes.